Saturday, 21 April 2012

 "Fair enough." capitulating to take the easy out.

 Looking around again, I couldn't see the garden of opportunity Jim was seeing.
-All I saw was an intimidating sea of unknown faces.
-In spite of this, I'll admit on a human level my friend was right in what he said, because this place was filled with beautiful women... yet all seemed like intimidating and unapproachable strangers.
+All I saw was a sea of unknown faces.
+In spite of this, I'll admit on a human level my friend was half-right in what he'd said, because this place was filled with beautiful women... yet to me they all seemed like unapproachable intimidating strangers.

 Some really attractive girls were laughing, a few looked bored, others were shouting and trying to be heard over the deafening, thumping disco music, too many were smoking cigarettes, and most were downing beers as if a serious drought was coming.

 “Well, what are you waiting for?”
-Jim challenged but then added, “Surely your religion allows you to talk to a woman.”
+Jim challenged before adding, “Surely your religion allows you to talk to a woman.”

 “Style?
 Forget style.
 All you gotta do is connect with someone.
-And that’s it!”
-Jim said, sounding like a pro offering advice to a rookie.
+And that’s it!” sounding like a pro giving advice to a naive rookie.

-“I meant coming to a place like this... it's not for me.” because I'd realized I'd never find that one and only right person for me in a place like this.
+“I meant coming here... this isn't for me.” because in my heart I knew I'd never find that one and only right person for me in a place like this.

 “I've always envied you."
 I revealed.